fabiankaraben/docsarchive-dev/content/typescript/5.1/handbook/type-manipulation/template-literal-types.md

 weight: 8
 type: docs
 next: /typescript/5.1/handbook/classes
+canonical: /typescript/5.2/handbook/type-manipulation/template-literal-types
 ---

 # Template Literal Types

-Template literal types build on [string literal types](/typescript/5.1/handbook/everyday-types#literal-types), and have the ability to expand into many strings via unions.
+#literal-types), and have the ability to expand into many strings via unions.

 They have the same syntax as [template literal strings in JavaScript ↗](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals), but are used in type positions.
 When used with concrete literal types, a template literal produces a new string literal type by concatenating the contents.